terrymc95/BusinessAnalyticsDissertation/README.md

 -Main Folder
-  #R files
+  /R files
     -Twitter Data
-   #Data from Vidgen et al (2020)
+   /Data from Vidgen et al (2020)
     -EDA plots
     -Models
       -BigramModels
       -SingleTerm
-Where - is a new folder and # needs to be present
+Where - is a new folder and / needs to be present